amankeskar/income-prediction-analysis/README.md

 ---

-This was a good learning experience for understanding ML beyond just training models.
-The monitoring and fairness parts were especially interesting since I hadn't thought about those aspects much before.
+This was a really interesting learning project that helped me understand ML from a more holistic perspective.
+The monitoring and fairness aspects were completely new to me and gave me insights into what production ML actually looks like.